php-dev-br/laravel-doc-pt-br/helpers.md

 <a name="method-validator"></a>
 #### `validator()` {.collection-method}

 The `validator` function creates a new [validator](validation.md) instance with the given arguments.
-You may use it as an alternative to the `Validator` facade:
+You may use it instead of the `Validator` facade for convenience:

     $validator = validator($data, $rules, $messages);

 <a name="method-value"></a>
 #### `value()` {.collection-method}

 The `value` function returns the value it is given.
-However, if you pass a closure to the function, the closure will be executed and its returned value will be returned:
+However, if you pass a `Closure` to the function, the `Closure` will be executed then its result will be returned:

     $result = value(true);